day8/re-frame/docs/EPs/002-ReframeInstances.md

 ### The Two Problems

-Now the design work starts in earnest and there's two problems to solve:
+Now the design work has to start in earnest and there's two problems to solve:
-  1. how to associate handlers with a `Frame`
+  1. how to associate/register handlers with a `Frame`
   2. within a view function, how to `subscribe` or `dispatch` from/to the right `Frame`